microsoft/edge-ai/Solution ADR Library/edge-data-transform-separation-ml-inferencing.md

 ### Glossary

-- (Scoring) Gateway: The Gateway between MQTT and Azure ML on the edge that reads the device messages from MQTT and sends them to the scoring endpoint for inference and forwards the result to and other MQTT topic.
+- (Scoring) Gateway: The Gateway between MQTT and Azure ML on the edge that reads the device messages from MQTT and sends them to the scoring endpoint for inference and forwards the result to another MQTT topic.
 - Scoring endpoint: The Azure ML scoring endpoint on the edge cluster provides a static REST API to perform predictions on the scoring deployment that hosts the ML inference pipeline including the ML model.
 - Model: The Machine Learning model that does the inference.